vnunez7/Flixster-Week-2-Codepath/README.md

 ## Notes

 I struggled a great deal with the autolayout features.
 I am not sure when to use a stack, or to leave the layouts outside of a stack view.
-The layout was arguably the most difficult aspect of this assignment for me.
+The layout was definitely the most difficult aspect of this assignment for me.

 ## License